tzucker02/ethics_project/03 - Final Paper/Readme.md

 - **Business/University policies:** What organizational structures and leadership roles are required?

 Think about the **time and effort** needed for implementation; leadership structure influences how quickly a policy can be enacted.

 ---

+## Week 10 Tasks

+### Building a Policy Analysis

+As you develop your policy, consider which ethical framework has been most helpful to guide your thinking.
+The primary ethical frameworks we’ve discussed include:

+- Consequence-based theories (e.g., utilitarianism)
+- Duty-based theories
+- Contract-based theories
+- Character-based theories (e.g., virtue ethics)

+When articulating and defending your policy, reflect on which framework aligns *best* with your proposal.
+For example:

+A policy focused on monitoring pollution might align with consequence-based theories, emphasizing the greatest good for the greatest number.
+A policy centered on training and education could align with character-based theories, focusing on cultivating virtuous behavior.
+Therefore, this week’s task is to choose and apply an ethical framework in your paper, clearly explaining how it aligns with your proposed policy.

+---